Doctor of Philosophy (Ph.D.) Major in Applied Anthropology

 ANTH 7302.
 Teaching Anthropology.

-This course is an introduction to key concepts and practices in the teaching of college-level Anthropology.
-It provides training in the practical aspects of classroom instruction, and is required for first-year teaching assistants.
+This course introduces key concepts and practices in the teaching of college‑level anthropology.
+It provides training in the practical aspects of classroom instruction and is required for first‑year teaching assistants.
+Topics include relevant university and departmental policies, classroom technologies, development of a teaching philosophy, student support strategies, use of institutional resources, syllabus design, and effective presentation of course material.
+The course also addresses professional skills developed in graduate study, including teaching, mentoring, communication, and professionalism.
 The course does not earn graduate degree credit.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.